Back

 3. Multiplication & Division

-Step 1: Going backward we start by undoing the addition and subtraction:
+Step 1: Going backward you start by undoing the addition and subtraction:

 This is a picture of the equation 5M+2=12.
 There is a vertical dashed line through the equal sign.
 “Left-hand side” is written on the left side of the dashed line with “Right-hand side” written on the right. +-2 is written below the +2 on the left and below 12 on the right.